numbas/numbas-extension-jsxgraph/README.md

 )
 ```

+### `jxg_add_objects(board, objects)`

+Add a list of objects to the given board.

+The format for `objects` is the same as in the `jsxgraph()` function.
+Use this to add extra objects to a board - if you want to produce several similar boards, you might define a function which produces a generic board and then use this to add extra objects.

+### `jxg_run_jessiecode(board, code)`

+Run a JessieCode script, given as a string, on the given board.
+You could use this to add objects, or modify some aspect of the board.

 ### `board[name]`

 Boards created by the `jsxgraph` and `jessiecode` functions work like dictionaries: the keys are the IDs of objects in the board.